How to Draught-Proof your Home and Drive Down Energy Bills

 Fixing these very common problem areas, can make a big difference!

 1. Draught-proof external doors & windows.
 This also decreases dust, fumes and external noise entering your home from outside and from the garage.
-Use the Efficiency Seal Door & Window Seal around the sides and the across top of external doors/windows, and the door to the garage into your home:
+Use the Efficiency Seal Door & Window Seal around the sides and the across top of external doors/windows, and the door from the garage into your home:

 - Use a draught/weather seal or strip at the bottom of the external doors: